 The Master of Arts in Teaching (MAT) is designed to meet the needs of students with a bachelor degree who wish to become classroom teachers.
 The program will provide education on current instructional practices as well as an understanding of the complexities of the teaching profession.
-Candidates who complete the MAT will be eligible for an Initial 1 Teaching License in one or more of the following authorizations: Early Childhood (EC), Elementary (EL), Middle-Level (ML), and/or High School (HS).
-Candidates must also declare an endorsement area.
-Warner Pacific supports the following endorsements: Advanced Math, Biology, Language Arts, Music, Multiple Subjects (EC/EL), Physical Education, and Social Studies.
+Candidates who complete the MAT will be eligible for a Preliminary Teaching License in one or more of the following endorsements: Early Childhood (EC), Elementary (EL), Middle-Level (ML), and/or High School (HS).
+Candidates must also declare a content endorsement area.
+Warner Pacific supports the following content/endorsements: Advanced Math, Biology, English Language Arts, Music, Multiple Subjects (EC/EL), Health, Physical Education, and Social Studies.